ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

 with :math:`r \rightarrow 0`.

 We then define our surface discretization with a triangulated boundary mesh geometry.
-As in the smooth case, we can parameterize the domain across all polylines with :math:`u \in \tilde{M}` so that :math:`p(u): \tilde{M} \mapsto \mathbb{R}^3` traverses all material points, across all triangles :math:`t ∈ T` in the triangle mesh contiguously.
+As in the smooth case, we can parameterize the domain across all triangles with :math:`u \in \tilde{M}` so that :math:`p(u): \tilde{M} \mapsto \mathbb{R}^3` traverses all material points, across all triangles :math:`t ∈ T` in the triangle mesh contiguously.
 The corresponding surface contact potential is then

 .. math::
     \frac{1}{2} \int_{u \in \tilde{M}} \max_{t \in T \backslash p(u)} b(d(p(u), t), \hat{d})~\mathrm{d} u,

-where :math:`T \setminus p` is the set of boundary faces that do not contain the point p.
+where :math:`T \setminus p` is the set of boundary faces that do not contain the point :math:`p`.

 Applying mesh vertices as nodes (and quadrature points), we numerically integrate the surface contact potential.
 For each nodal position :math:`x \in V` we then have a corresponding material space coordinate :math:`\bar{x} \in \bar{V}`.
 Piecewise linear integration of the surface barrier is then